Telephone: (770) 420-4733 Hours are posted on the facilities page.

-- Since the lab can fill to capacity, allow for ample time between assignment due dates to ensure adequate computer time.
+- Allow for ample time between assignment due dates to ensure adequate computer time.

 - All students must login to the computer with their Net ID and password.
 A delay of 5-10 seconds may occur on your first login attempt on each computer.
 If the your password is not accepted, please ask the student attendant to login and check the time on the computer.
 If the Mac's time is off by more than 5 minutes, your login may not authenticate.
 If this is not the issue, you may have to reset your Net ID account.
 Ask the lab attendant for help.